 The Company invests predominantly in unquoted companies.
-Therefore this potential illiquidity means there can be no assurance investments realised at their latest valuation.
-The board considers this illiquidity when planning to meet its future obligations being committed investments or the repayment of debt facilities or the future repayment of CULS and ZDP shares.
-The Board receives from the Investment Adviser and reviews a working capital model produced by the Investment Adviser which highlights the Company's projected liquidity and financial commitments.
+Therefore this potential illiquidity means there can be no assurance investments will be realised at their latest valuation.
+The board considers this illiquidity when planning to meet its future obligations, whether committed investments or the repayment of debt facilities or the future repayment of CULS and ZDP shares.
+On a quarterly basis, the Board receives from the Investment Adviser and reviews a working capital model produced by the Investment Adviser which highlights the Company's projected liquidity and financial commitments.